MiryalaNarayanaReddy/Operating-Systems-Assignments/Assignment-5/assignment/q2/REPORT.md

     - called by person exiting the zone to exit gate
 - **`simulate_group()`**
     - wait till time = 0
-    - condition wait on till whole group is at exit gate
+    - conditional wait on till whole group is at exit gate
     - group exits simulation.